y3owk1n/nvs/README.md

 Reset to factory state.

 > [!warning]
-> This command deletes the entire nvs configuration (removes ~/.nvs, including downloaded versions, symlinks, and cache).
+> This command will delete all data in ~/.nvs including items inside the bin directory, but will preserve the bin directory structure.
 Use with caution.

 ```bash
 nvs reset